agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ## Managing Service Rollouts

 The last few methods in the Service Management API handle rollouts.
-Rollouts put service configurations into action.
+[Rollout](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/servicemanagement/v1/resources.proto#L187) resources put service configurations into action.
 Rollouts are created automatically by calls to `gcloud endpoints deploy`, but when we create new service configurations with the Service Management API, we need to create rollouts explicitly.

 ### List service rollouts

 First let's list them.
-The results below are truncated.
-This is the full history of rollouts for a service.
+The results below are truncated, because when this command is run, it returns the full history of rollouts for a service.

 ```
 $ q service-management list-service-rollouts $SERVICE | jq